The San José State University Research Foundation provides a competitive benefits

 General Open Enrollment

-September 10th - October 5th is the time you may enroll, change health plans or add eligible family members for the 2012 medical benefit plan year.
-Open enrollment changes in 2012, take effect January 1, 2013.
-The attachments below outline benefit offering provisions for active benefited employees for benefit plan year 2013.
+September 15th to October 10th is the time during which you may enroll, change health plans, or add eligible family members for the 2015 medical benefit plan year.
+The pdf documents below outline benefit offering provisions for active benefited employees for benefit plan year 2015.
 Out-of-state and post-retirement participants can contact human resources to obtain Open Enrollment information.

 You may enroll in a medical plan, change medical plans, or add eligible family members to your medical